 Health is something we can’t afford to take for granted.
 If we are blessed with good health and a strong genetic inheritance, it is still up to us to support our bodies with healthy lifestyle habits.
-It only takes one day of illness, an injury or a broken limb for us to realize how precious our good health is and how dependant our enjoyment of life is on having healthy bodies.
+It only takes one day of illness, an injury or a broken limb for us to realize how precious our good health is and how dependent our enjoyment of life is on having healthy bodies.

 The problem is, good health can slowly ebb away without our noticing it.
 When a health crisis arises, we experience panic and we get a major wake-up call.
 It’s like having a foundation pulled out from under us.
 Of course, it would be much better if it didn’t take a crisis to motivate us to switch from unhealthy habits to ones that serve us better.
 Yet our bodies have tremendous capacity for renewal.
 Many times, they respond miraculously after we get on the path to health.